-In order to process privacy data in oneM2M based on regulations, oneM2M system should provide a set of attributes enabling to hold information to be used for data processing.
+In order to process privacy data in oneM2M based on regulations, the oneM2M system should provide a set of attributes to hold information to be used for data processing.
 In particular, some necessary information for the processor to process privacy data are as follows:

 Which regulations to be applied?

-Is the subject privacy data?
+Is the data subject of private data?

 What kinds of rules have to be applied?